• Team & Management

 Principle 1: Align Incentives with Business Goals

-Your commission scheme should drive behaviors that support your business objectives.
+Your commission scheme should drive behaviors that support your business objectives—and ideally cascade from the same organizational KPI alignment that links every team to the company’s targets.

 If Your Goal is Revenue Growth: